AP Studio Art - 2-D Design

 Materials Cost: approximately $200 - $250.
 Students use materials in different ways.
 Every year we have a few students who need more materials by December and others that have materials left over in May.
 There are no specific material requirements, so you can determine what you wish to use, and how much you want to spend.

-REQUIRED Weekly Time Commitment: 15 hours minimum.
-The course is planned on a 15 HOUR work week schedule.
+REQUIRED Weekly Time Commitment: 11 hours minimum.
+The course is planned on a 11 HOUR work week schedule.
 Depending on the speed at which you work, you may end up spending more or less time.
 We do have a live weekly call, where I answer questions and students look at and discuss each other's work.
-The call will be on Monday's at 3:30 pm est. ( note: if needed to do a biweekly schedule with different days/time to accommodate more students schedules) A recording of the call is always posted for any students that are unable to make it live.
+A recording of the call is always posted for any students that are unable to make it live.
 Live calls are not required, but they are a great time for you to interact with your classmates as well as myself.
 Students always enjoy this time together.

-Who Should Apply: Mature students who are entering grades 9-12 who enjoy the Arts, Art History and any type of creative work.
-Students should be highly motivated with a strong interest in art making, and willingness to push themselves out of their comfort zone.
+Who Should Apply: Mature students who are entering grades 10-12 who enjoy the Arts, Art History and any type of creative work.
+You should be highly motivated with a strong interest in art making, and willingness to push yourself out of your comfort zone.

 High school graduates taking a gap year can use this course to prepare for college portfolio submissions.
 This course would be an excellent way for a gap-year student to discern a career in the arts.

 An AP Studio Art course is a very different animal from all the other AP courses and exams.
-These courses require the students to create their exam responses (two finished portfolios of 12 drawings each) over the school year as they complete the course assignments.
-This course is demanding the required number of pieces needed for the digital submission (24 finished images) is set in stone by the College Board.
+These courses require you to create your exam responses one finished portfolio of 15 pieces over the school year as they complete the course assignments.
+This course is demanding the required number of pieces needed for the digital submission (15 finished images) is set in stone by the College Board.

-Students should realize that in order to create 24 finished portfolio quality pieces it is likely that they will need to create more than 24 pieces throughout the course.
+You should realize that in order to create 15 finished portfolio quality pieces it is likely that you will need to create more than 15 pieces throughout the course.
 As not all work will be portfolio quality.

-Anyone who wants to stretch themselves as an artist will be challenged as they create the 24 pieces of art required for digital submission to the AP Readers in May of 2016.
-The students in this class will learn how to think like artists, use the tools of an artist, and communicate visual narratives using the basic Elements of Art, Design and Composition.
-This class focuses on the classic foundations of art.
+Anyone who wants to stretch themselves as an artist will be challenged as they create the 15 pieces of art required for digital submission to the AP Readers .
+You will learn how to think like artists, use the tools of an artist, and communicate visual narratives using the basic Elements of Art, Design and Composition.
+This class focuses on the classic foundations of art and drawing issues as presented by the college board.

 The most important tool any artist uses is the mind.
 This course focuses on teaching the development of Ideation and Narration within the Drawn image.
 If you don't enjoy critical thinking and working through a visual problem, this course will be very frustrating.